 Kashmiri Literature is an optional subject in the UPSC Civil Services examination.
 The language is used in the Kashmir valley of Jammu & Kashmir as well as in parts of Punjab and Delhi.
 Included in the eighth schedule of the Constitution of India, Kashmiri has been given the status of an official language of the Union of India.
-The script used to write Kashmiri in the UPSC exam is Persian.
+The script used to write Kashmiri in the UPSC IAS Exam is Persian.

 Kashmiri Literature Syllabus for UPSC

 Kashmiri literature carries 500 marks distributed in two papers of 250 marks each in UPSC Mains.
 Aspirants should also refer to UPSC Kashmiri Literature Booklist to complement their strategy for IAS exam.

-UPSC Kashmiri Literature Optional Paper I syllabus:
+UPSC Kashmiri Literature Optional Paper I Syllabus:

-UPSC Kashmiri Literature Optional Paper II syllabus:
+UPSC Kashmiri Literature Optional Paper II Syllabus: